janishahota/1000129-JANISHA_HOTA/README.md

 ---

 ## Results and Conclusion:
 By developing this traffic violation model, I've had many key takeaways.
 By implementing the SDLC process, I've experienced what it's like to be in the shoes of a developer and learned firsthand how it might be as a profession in the future.
-I have also learned more about the real-life applications of computer vision and its implementation.
+This project also gave me the opportunity to understand Yolo and implement it along with computer vision in real-life scenarios.

 ---